Dynamics of a predator-prey system in open advective heterogeneous environments: Introduction

-In this paper, we study the following predator-prey system in advective environments, where the predator and prey are exposed to unidirectional water flow \beq \tag{P} \left\{\arraycolsep=1.5pt \right. \eeq where $u(x,t)$ and $P(x,t)$ are the population densities of the prey and predator species at the time $t$ and location $x$, respectively.
-Here $\mu $ and $\nu $ are dispersal rates of the prey and predator, respectively. $q$ denotes the effective advection rate caused by unidirectional water flow, $L$ is the domain length. $f$ and $g$ are given by $f(x,u,P)=r(x)(1-\F{u}{K(x)}-aP), g(u,P)=eau-\ga$, where $r(x)$ is the intrinsic growth rate and $K(x)$ is the carrying capacity of the prey. $a$ is the predation rate, $e$ is the trophic conversion efficiency and $\ga$ is the mortality rate of the predator.
+\right. \eeq where $u(x,t)$ and $P(x,t)$ are the population densities of the prey and predator species at the time $t$ and location $x$, respectively.
+Here $d_1 $ and $d_2 $ are dispersal rates of the prey and predator, respectively. $q_1,q_2$ denote the effective advection rate caused by unidirectional water flow, $L$ is the domain length. $f$ and $g$ are given by $f(x,u,P)=r(x)(1-\F{u}{K(x)})-aP, g(u)=eau-\ga$, where $r(x)$ is the intrinsic growth rate and $K(x)$ is the carrying capacity of the prey(which reflects the resources available at location $x\in[0,L]$). $a$ is the predation rate, $e$ is the trophic conversion efficiency and $\ga$ is the mortality rate of the predator.

-This system was first proposed by Hilker and Lewis in \cite{HL}.
-Based on model \eqref{P}, Hilker and Lewis \cite{HL} distinguished the flow speed scenarios, including coexistence, survival of one species and extinction of both populations.
+This system was first proposed by Hilker and Lewis in \cite{HiLe}.
+Based on model \eqref{P}, Hilker and Lewis \cite{HiLe} distinguished the flow speed scenarios, including coexistence, survival of one species and extinction of both populations.

-Recall that when $r(x)\equiv r$ and $K(x)\equiv K$ are two constants, the system \eqref{P} has been studied in \cite{NWW}, where they considered the global stability of the trivial and semi-trivial steady states.
-More precisely, it was showed in \cite{NWW} that for any $\mu ,\nu >0$ there exist $0<q_0<q^*$ such that $(0,0)$ is globally asymptotically stable (among all nonnegative and nontrivial initial data) provided that $q\ge q^*$; while $(\vartheta,0)$ is globally asymptotically stable if $\ga\ge br,0<q<q^*$ or $\ga<br,q_0<q<q^*$, where $\vartheta$ is the unique positive solution of the problem \beq \left\{\arraycolsep=1.5pt \right. \eeq In addition, H. Nie, B. Wang and J. H. Wu (\cite{NWW}) proposed an open problem: If the intrinsic growth rate or the carrying capacity of the prey are not positive constants, how do the dynamics of model \eqref{P} change as the advection rate varies?
+Recall that when $q_1=q_2=q$, $r(x)\equiv r$ and $K(x)\equiv K$ are two constants, the system \eqref{P} has been studied in \cite{NWW}, where they considered the global stability of the trivial and semi-trivial steady states.
+More precisely, it was showed in \cite{NWW} that for any $d_1 ,d_2 >0$ there exist $0<q_0<q^*$ such that $(0,0)$ is globally asymptotically stable (among all nonnegative and nontrivial initial data) provided that $q\ge q^*$; while $(\vartheta,0)$ is globally asymptotically stable if $\ga\ge br,0<q<q^*$ or $\ga<br,q_0<q<q^*$, where $\vartheta$ is the unique positive solution of the problem \beq \left\{\arraycolsep=1.5pt \right. \eeq In addition, H. Nie, B. Wang and J. H. Wu (\cite{NWW}) proposed some open problems: for example, if the intrinsic growth rate or the carrying capacity of the prey are not positive constants, if $q_1\neq q_2$, how do the dynamics of model \eqref{P} change as the advection rates vary?